Before you can use the Monitoring API, you must enable it and authorize users to access it.

 Authorizing use of the API

-Access to the API is controlled by Cloud Identity and Management roles and permission.
+Access to the API is controlled by Identity and Access Management (IAM) roles and permissions.
 There is a permission associated with each method, and permissions for related methods are clustered into roles, which can then be granted to users.
 See Access control for more information.

 Once access to the API is authorized, the API can be used from anywhere.